meeingjae/LeetCode-Solution/src/main/java/com/leetCodeSolution/solutions200to250/solutions204/README.md

 ## Submit Result

 ### Runtime:
-11 ms, **faster than 28.75%** of Java online submissions for House Robber.
+678 ms, **faster than 5.02%** of Java online submissions for Count Primes.

 ### Memory Usage:
-44.4 MB, **less than 42.88%** of Java online submissions for House Robber.
+68.6 MB, **less than 48.08%** of Java online submissions for Count Primes.